 These sessions often include a panel of individuals with disabilities who provide guidance on how your organization can effectively communicate, offer assistance and provide a truly welcoming experience for all individuals attending your venue and participating in your activities.
 All staff members and volunteers are encouraged to attend, especially those that interact directly with the public (ushers, box office, concession personnel, docents, etc).

-If your organization would like to offer a sensitivity training session, please contact Robert Carr, Director of Programs and Services and ADA Coordinator, at the New Jersey Theatre Alliance.
+If your organization would like to offer a sensitivity training session, please contact John McEwen, Executive Director, at the New Jersey Theatre Alliance.